ajitminj/ajitminj.github.io/_posts/2021-03-07-Points-to-Remember.md

 16. What does a high value of Chi-square indicate?
 - Node distribution is very different from parent node
 - Node is more homogeneous than the parent
+17. After splitting, Information Gain is more than that of the parent node.
+What does this mean?
+- High information gain means higher the homogeneity of nodes after the split.
+18. Can information gain be used for continuous target variable?
+- Gini, Chi-square and Information gain; all three techniques are used in the case of categorical target variable only.
+19. _____ the entropy, _____ would be the information gain.
+- The relation between entropy and information gain is: Information gain = 1 - Entropy.
+Hence, lower the entropy higher would be the IG and vice versa.